Up to Date Uganda Tourism Travel Advisories

 African is an interpretation of Democracy that often will differ from what you might be accustomed to in your Country.
 Criticism of the government and its president is accepted in Uganda within reason, unlike in neighboring Rwanda.

 Demonstrations such as a recent student strike at the esteemed Makarere University were dealt with quite firmly by the government.
 There were responses by the police and military that resulted in arrests, including a Military Police Captain.

 We are a Tour Operator and a political commentator.
 The safety and well-being of our clients come first.
 We keep our clients out of Kampala at present.
 The new road system allows us to do so.
 We also do not use hotels in downtown Kampala but less turbulent Entebbe and the suburbs of Kampala.

 October 12 – 2019 -The Anti-Gay Bill is not being revived:

 The Minister of Ethics, Simon Lokodo, announced on October 10 that he was reintroducing the Anti-Gay Bill, often referred to as “Kill the Gays Bill” in the Western Press in Parliament.
 Ir made instant headlines around the World.
 Two days later, the Government announced, contrary to Minister Lokodo, that there was no reintroduction planned by the government.
 That, however, did not make headlines around the world,

-Even the suggestion of a reviving the Anti-Gay Bill hurts Uganda’s Image and pocketbook.
+Even the suggestion of reviving the Anti-Gay Bill hurts Uganda’s Image and pocketbook.

 The Supreme Court rescinded the Anti-Gay Bill due to a technicality.
 There are no plans to revive it by the powers up high in Uganda at present.

-Generally, Africans have a very different viewpoint than Westerners on LGBT issues.
+Africans have a quite different viewpoint than Westerners on LGBT issues.
 Visitors, however, are welcomed, and discretion is advised.